COLLECTIVE NOUNS

 hurry of rushes

-heap of sand
+beach, heap or pile of sand

-curiosity or force of scientists
+advancement, curiosity or force of scientists

 edge of sedges